godatadriven/godatadriven-blog/content/experiments-day.md

 13:00 — Work in small teams on a real case with Sinan (limited availability)

-For who is this? **Seasoned lean startup experts, more advanced data scientists, product managers or senior engineers**, senior designers.
+For who is this? **Seasoned lean startup experts, more advanced data scientists, product managers, senior designers**.
 Required is experience working in a data-driven organisation.

 Seats are limited.
 [Register here](mailto:response@godatadriven.com)